Frank Sheeran

-Sheeran was a leading figure involved in the infiltration of unions by organized crime in the 1960s and ‘70s.
-In 1980, he was convicted of labor racketeering and sentenced to 32 years in prison, of which he served 13 years.
 Shortly before his death in 2003, he said he had killed Teamster leader Jimmy Hoffa in 1975.
-Author Charles Brandt detailed what Sheeran told him about Hoffa in the narrative nonfiction work I Heard You Paint Houses (2004).
-The truthfulness of the book, including Sheeran's confessions to killing Hoffa and Joe Gallo, has been disputed by some.
-The book is the basis for the 2019 film The Irishman directed by Martin Scorsese which starred Robert De Niro as Sheeran, Al Pacino as Hoffa, and Joe Pesci as Bufalino.
+Author Charles Brandt detailed what Sheeran told him about Hoffa in the alleged confession in the narrative nonfiction work I Heard You Paint Houses (2004).
+The truthfulness of the book, including Sheeran's confessions to killing Hoffa and Joe Gallo, has been disputed by journalists, former mobsters, and FBI agents.
+The book is the basis for the 2019 film The Irishman directed by Martin Scorsese which starred Robert De Niro as Sheeran, Al Pacino as Hoffa, Harvey Keitel as Angelo Bruno and Joe Pesci as Russell Bufalino.